ardas/stripo-plugin-samples/extensions/README.md

 #### "Border"

-Sets border to a specified element.
+Sets border to a specified block element.

 Usage:
 ```